 Used effectively, a 1031 exchange allows investors to create, store, and transfer their wealth in a tax-free way by enabling them to defer paying a host of taxes.
 1031 exchanges require careful planning, but those who do so will realize tremendous benefits and cost savings.

-If you own a rental property and are planning to sell it in the near future, consider engaging a tax expert to help you make the most of all available tax-saving tools.
-A tax consultant will advise you on potential tax liabilities associated with selling the property, how to potentially defer paying those taxes, and how to lower your overall tax liability if subject to depreciation recapture.
+If you own a rental property and are planning to sell it in the near future.
+Consider engaging a tax expert to help you make the most of all available tax-saving tools.
+A tax consultant will advise you on potential tax liabilities associated with selling the property.
+As well as how to potentially defer paying those taxes, and how to lower your overall tax liability if subject to depreciation recapture.